tueimage/8dm50-machine-learning/README.md

 Since the practical sessions are immediately after the lectures, if you attend the lectures on-campus you might not have sufficient time to travel home for the guided self-study.
 The University is working on ensuring that there are sufficient number of safe workspaces on-campus so that you can log in from there.

-The lectures will be recorder so you will be able to view them in case you are prevented to do so due to technical reasons (e.g. a broken internet connection).
+The lectures will be recorded so you will be able to view them in case you are prevented to do so due to technical reasons (e.g. a broken internet connection).

 TLDR: Lectures will be on-campus (subscription in Canvas needed) AND on-line, guided self-study will be ONLY on-line.